iamyb/bin2struct/README.md

 It use pyelftools to parse the elf target file and extract the structure member information from the dwarf. therefore, you must specify necessary compiler flag to build your target to have the dwarf contained in your target, like '-g' in the gcc.

 #### Usage example
-After compiling below c source code and execution the target, you will have one target file "test.out" and one dump file "test.bin".
+Compile below c source code and execute the target, you will get one target file "test.out" and one dump file "test.bin".

 	// compile: $gcc -g test.c -o test.out
     // execute: $./test.out